s-imone/Intro-to-R/chapter3.md

 In this chapter, we will start by doing some data manipulation in order to produce basic figures.
 First, we will create a new column in `n.crime.month` with the proportion of crime types by month.
 Let's call it `crime.pct`.

 Once we have proportions of crime types over all reported crimes, let's put those proportions in a graph, to have a look at how they have varied over the course of 2017.
-To do that we'll use first `ggplot2`, then `plotly`.
+To do that we'll use the `ggplot2` library.
 If you want to dive deeper into `ggplot`, have a look at [this](http://r-statistics.co/Complete-Ggplot2-Tutorial-Part1-With-R-Code.html).
-For `plotly`, you can start from [here](https://plot.ly/r/#fundamentals).

-For now, we'll just plot a couple of line graphs to give you a taste of how cool and flexible these libraries are.
+For now, we'll just plot a line and a bar graph to give you a taste of how cool and flexible `ggplot` is.
 But keep in mind that we are barely scratching the surface.
 Let's have a look at the following example:

 ```{r}
 set.seed(124433)